|Course coordinator(s)||dr. ZJN Steinmann|

 - active contribution to practical;

-- project work in groups and writing a report.
+- project work in groups making a group video.

 65% written exam (individual grade, closed book, open questions);